marcoalopez/GrainSizeTools/DOCS/getting_started.md

 *Figure X. The default distribution plot showing the histogram and the kernel density estimate (KDE) of the distribution and the location of the arithmetic and geometric means, the median, and the KDE-based mode.*

-Note that the methods returns a plot, the number of classes and the bin size of the histogram and the bandwidth (or the kernel) of the KDE.
+Note that the methods returns a plot, the number of classes and bin size of the histogram, and the bandwidth (or kernel) of the KDE.
 The ```plot.distribution()``` method contains different input parameters that we will commented on in turn:

 ```python
 def distribution(data,